-• A parenting contract is written with parents- this may be an agreed outcome of Stage 4 depending upon the level of the attendance and whether the issue has been a concern previously for the family.
-Stage 6 Intervention: Move to Enforcing Support (Including a parenting contract) Head of All schools have a link AISW from the attendance legal team.
-In the absence of your link worker, please contact attendlegal@sheffield.gov.uk Prosecution is the last resort, and the LA support schools to provide the child and family with help and assistance in accessing their education wherever they can.
-The LA expect that the child and parent voice is captured throughout the process as situations can change and this may change the response and support offered.
+A parenting contract is written with parents- this may be an agreed outcome of Stage 4 depending upon the level of the attendance and whether the issue has been a concern previously for the family.
+Stage 6 Intervention: Move to Enforcing Support (Including a parenting contract) Head of School of All schools have a link AISW from the attendance legal team.
+In the absence of your link School and worker, please contact attendlegal@sheffield.gov.uk Attendance Prosecution is the last resort, and the LA support schools to provide the child and family with Manager help and assistance in accessing their education wherever they can.
+The LA expect that the EWO child and parent voice is captured throughout the process as situations can change and this may change the response and support offered.
 The aim is to ensure that the school has exhausted all avenues of support before considering the legal route.
-The link AISW will require the school to have undertaken certain measures PRIOR to considering legal prosecution for attendance, as follows ALP checklist: School of School and Attendance Manager EWO Immediate intervention - If a children is absent from school with no contact being made or is judged to be 'missing from' education or at risk, immediate contact will be made if possible through a home visit.
-(See first day absence protocol) Admin team and Attendance - If a child is absent with no explanation and there is a safeguarding concern a referral or contact with a current social worker is made without delay.
-Manager Inclusion - If no contact is made following a home visit and the absence remains unexplained the CME procedure begins. team Head of - If absence remains prolonged Contact with MAST when appropriate takes place and if absence is prolonged a joint home visit attempted to establish the reason for the absence and aim to get the child back into school.
-School - If at any point during procedures attendance drops significantly parents/carers will be invited in to see the Head of School of School of school or attendance champion.
-Leave of absence requests Parent/Carer completes leave of absence request form Leave of absence is authorised or unauthorised in line with criteria within policy- Family holidays are extremely unlikely to be judged as exceptional circumstances.
-Parents informed of decision Head of School 4.
-If leave of absence is not granted and is then taken the necessary paperwork for sending to the LA for issuing fixed penalty notices is completed.
-Attendance Manager Children Missing to Education • Vulnerable children receive a first day home visit if uncontactable.
-This may be for the first absence or may be following an extended leave and continuous absence of more than 10 Inclusion team days.
-Enquiries are made with neighbours if possible or appropriate.
-For vulnerable pupils a referral will be made immediately to CME Attendance Manager For other children enquiries continue with a visit on Day 6 and phone calls each day.
-A CME referral is made on Day 10 (See policy and DFE flow chart- appendix 1 in main policy) Admin team
+The link AISW will require the school to have undertaken certain measures PRIOR to considering legal prosecution for attendance, as follows ALP checklist: Immediate intervention - If a children is absent from school with no contact being made or is judged to be 'missing from' Admin team education or at risk, immediate contact will be made if possible through a home visit.
+(See first and day absence protocol) Attendance Manager - If a child is absent with no explanation and there is a safeguarding concern a referral or contact with a current social worker is made without delay.
+Inclusion team - If no contact is made following a home visit and the absence remains unexplained the CME Head of procedure begins.
+School - If absence remains prolonged Contact with MAST when appropriate takes place and if absence is prolonged a joint home visit attempted to establish the reason for the absence and aim to get the child back into school. - If at any point during procedures attendance drops significantly parents/carers will be invited in to see the Head of School of School or attendance champion.
+Leave of absence requests 1.
+Parent/Carer completes leave of absence request form Head of Leave of absence is authorised or unauthorised in line with criteria within policy- Family School holidays are extremely unlikely to be judged as exceptional circumstances.
+Parents informed of decision If leave of absence is not granted and is then taken the necessary paperwork for sending to Attendance the LA for issuing fixed penalty notices is completed.
+Manager Children Missing to Education Vulnerable children receive a first day home visit if uncontactable.
+This may be for the first Inclusion absence or may be following an extended leave and continuous absence of more than 10 team Attendance Enquiries are made with neighbours if possible or appropriate.
+Manager For vulnerable pupils a referral will be made immediately to CME Admin team For other children enquiries continue with a visit on Day 6 and phone calls each day.
+A CME referral is made on Day 10 (See policy and DFE flow chart- appendix 1 in main policy)